Assimila/wpl-notebooks/readme.md

 # WorldPeatland Notebooks

-This repository contains Jupyter notebooks for the WorldPeatland project in the `notebooks/` directory.
+This repository contains the implementation of a number of components of the WorldPeatland project.

-It also contains a [Panel](https://panel.holoviz.org/) application in the `app/` directory, which serves as the dashboard for the project.
+1\.
+A [Panel](https://panel.holoviz.org/) application in the `app/` directory.
+This is the project dashboard interface.
 Deployment instructions are in the `deployment/` directory.

-The `utils/` directory contains utility functions used by the notebooks and the app.
+A user guide for the dashboard is provided in `dashboard-user-guide.md`.

+2\.
+A library of reusable utility functions and GUI components in the `utils/` directory.

+3\.
+A number of example Jupyter notebooks in the `notebooks/` directory.

+4\.
+The implementation of the peat monitoring toolbox in the `stats/` directory.
+See also `site-indicators.md` for more information.

 ## Prerequisites